|Name:||Dr. James G. Snyder|

 |Title:||Associate Professor of Philosophy and Coordinator of Medieval and Renaissance Studies Program|

 Ph.D.
 Philosophy, The City University of New York Graduate Center

 B.S.
 Philosophy and Psychology, Manhattan College

 I grew up on Mount Ida in Troy, NY.
-After a decade in New York City, I now live in Millbrook, NY with my wife and son.
+After a decade in New York City, I now live in Millbrook, NY with my wife, son, and daughter.

 Renaissance Philosophy, Early Modern Philosophy, Plato & History of Platonism, History & Philosophy of Science

 "Pregnant Matter: Ficino's Theory of Natural Change 'From Within' Matter."
 Rinascimento LI (2011): 139-155.